Last Updated on November 29, 2023

 Instead of financing your business using personal credit cards, you could opt for loans against your retirement plans like 401(k).
 These loans won’t show up on your credit reports.

-Business loans won’t affect your credit if you only provide an EIN during the loan application.
+Business loans won’t affect your credit if you only provide an EIN (Employer Identification Number) during the loan application.
 Lenders cannot hold you liable if you sign on anything that doesn’t request your official name and social security number.

-How A Business Loan Could Affect Personal Credit
+How a Business Loan Can Affect Personal Credit

-Three factors determine whether a business loan can affect personal credit.
+There are three main factors that will determine whether a business loan will affect your personal credit.
 These factors are:

 - The structure of your business